MicrosoftDocs/dataexplorer-docs/data-explorer/how-it-works.md

 ## Data storage

 Azure Data Explorer partitions all ingested data into *extents*, or *data shards*, which are horizontal slices of the target table.
-Each extent usually contains a few million records and is encoded and indexed independently of other extents.
+An extent can start as small as a single record.
+As data accumulates in the table, Azure Data Explorer automatically merges extents until they grow to encompass millions of records.
+Each extent is encoded and indexed independently of other extents.
 This functionality contributes to linear scale in ingestion throughput.

 Extents are spread evenly across cluster nodes, where they're cached both on the local SSD and in memory.
 This distribution enhances the capacity to prepare and execute highly distributed and parallel queries.